Arborvitae/Geoshape/docs/mapinfo.rst

       *Edit map menu*

 #.
-Click on :guilabel:`Set Map Thumbnail`.
+Click on :guilabel:`Set`.
 This will set the map thumbnail with the base map and layers included.

    .. figure:: img/en_mapthumbnail.png